Prairie View Home

 Long-term Care Quality

-This facility is also above average in the category of long-term care, where it received a grade of B. It outperformed most nursing homes in this area.
-When facilities receive a score in this range in long-term care it typically means it's well-staffed and is a quality place to reside on a permanent basis.
-In addition to looking at the quantity of care provided by nurses and other staff, we looked at the number of residents vaccinated for pneumonia.
-This nursing home vaccinated 100 percent of its residents, which is very impressive.
-Pneumonia is too frequently a life or death health condition for nursing home residents so we prefer when a nursing home doesn't roll the dice on this issue.
-Clearly, this place is doing something right in this area as it also excelled at keeping its residents out of the hospital.
-It had only 0.83 hospitalizations per one thousand long-term resident days, which is a remarkably low number.
+Adding to its first-rate profile, this facility also was awarded a superb long-term care score, with a grade of A. When nursing homes receive a grade in this range in long-term care it generally means it's well-staffed and is a quality place to live on a permanent basis.
+Once we looked at the quantity of care provided by nurses and other staff, we then looked at the nursing home's vaccination record.
+This nursing home vaccinated 100 percent of its residents against pneumonia, which is significantly higher than the vast majority of nursing homes.
+Clearly, this nursing home is doing something right in this area as it also excelled at keeping its residents out of the hospital.
+In fact, it had only 0.01 hospitalizations per 1,000 long-term resident days, which is an impressively low figure.

 Short-term Care Quality